 What can I expect from social anxiety disorder treatment?

-In the first instance, if you feel you have a social anxiety disorder, you are advised to consult your doctor.
-You may find it beneficial to have an official diagnosis.
-Following this you may be referred to a psychiatrist, social worker, psychologist or counsellor.
-Sometimes you may feel that you do not want to be labelled with having a disorder and that’s totally understandable.
+In the first instance, if you do feel you have a social anxiety disorder, you are advised to consult your doctor.
+Social anxiety treatment through conventional medicine can be reassuring since you can benefit from having an official diagnosis.
+Following this, your GP may decide to refer you a psychiatrist, social worker, psychologist or counsellor.
+However, it is common that people do not wish to be labelled with having a disorder.
+This is totally understandable and you can discuss these concerns with your GP.
+They will adapt your social anxiety treatment in accord with your concerns.

-Sometimes anxiety comes about from a traumatic experience.
-That would be something I look at using hypnotherapy as well.
-Social anxiety disorder is something that affects many people and you may find online supportive forums useful to look into as well.
-Psychotherapy and CBT are useful to help you think differently and behave and react differently in trigger situations, helping you to feel less anxious and less fearful.
+Social anxiety disorder is unfortunately something that affects many people.
+Indeed, if you have social anxiety, you can find online supportive forums useful to look into as well.
+Psychotherapy and CBT are useful to help someone with social anxiety think and feel differently and behave and react differently in trigger situations.
+All social anxiety treatment aims at helping a sufferer to feel less anxious and less fearful.

-You doctor or consultant may recommend medication.
+You doctor or consultant may recommend medications or other treatments.
 There are three types of medication used to treat social anxiety disorder; beta blockers, antidepressants and anti-anxiety medications.

 Beta blockers are medications that will help you block some of those physical feelings and symptoms that you have.
 Anxiety can have symptoms, including sweating, tremors or feeling light headed.
 Beta blockers help to prevent those symptoms rising too high.
 However beta blockers do not address the causes of your social anxiety.